RamyaPrakashPT/Knowledge-Discovery-In-Databases/README.md

 <p>Our primary source of data was the COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.
 From that GitHub repository we were able to obtain a daily data set containing various metrics per state such as confirmed case count, death count, recovered count, active case count, incident rate, testing count, testing rate, hospitalization count, hospitalization rate, and mortality rate.
 For this analysis we worked with the data from the July 24, 2020 U.S. daily report.</p>

 <p>The two dependent variables used to build the two regression models for this analysis were taken from the Johns Hopkins data set.
 Incident_Rate is defined on the Johns Hopkins GitHub repository as the number of cases per 100,000 people.
-The Johns Hopkins data also contains a variable called Deaths which is the cumulative total number of deaths for each state, and the values in this column were divided by state population and then again divided by 1,000,000 to create the column DeathsPerMillion.
-Because DeathsPerMillion is highly right skewed a log transformation was applied to this column to create the variable log_DeathsPerMillion.
+The Johns Hopkins data also contains a variable called Deaths which is the cumulative total number of deaths for each state, and the values in this column were divided by state population and then again divided by 1,000,000 to create the column <i>DeathsPerMillion</i>.
+Because DeathsPerMillion is highly right skewed a log transformation was applied to this column to create the variable <i>log_DeathsPerMillion</i>.
 Testing rate was the only column from the Johns Hopkins data set used as a predictor variable (Testing_Rate) in the model.
 This column is defined as the total number of test results per 100,000 persons.</p>

 <p>We obtained a number of other variables across a range of sources.
-Once columns for governor’s date of birth and date of inauguration were obtained, a column (Gov_Age_at_Onset) was created containing governor’s age in years as of January 21, 2020 (the date of the first confirmed U.S. case), and a column (Gov_Tenure_at_Onset) was created containing the number of months each governor had been in office as of January 21st.
+Once columns for governor’s date of birth and date of inauguration were obtained, a column (<i>Gov_Age_at_Onset</i>) was created containing governor’s age in years as of January 21, 2020 (the date of the first confirmed U.S. case), and a column (<i>Gov_Tenure_at_Onset</i>) was created containing the number of months each governor had been in office as of January 21st.
 A wikipedia article (listed above) contained each governor’s political party (Democratic or Republican), and the images of each governor in the article were used to create a column for the sex of the governor.
 These two columns were then one-hot-encoded to produce the binary variables Sex_F (1 if female, 0 if male) and Party_Democratic (1 if democratic, 0 if republican). </p>

 <p>The Bureau of Economic Analysis provided state GDP in millions.
 The column GDP_Billions was created by dividing that number by 1,000.
 The U.S. Census provided state populations and state area measurements.
-These features were combined to create the column Population_Density, which is the number of people per square mile.
+These features were combined to create the column <i>Population_Density</i>, which is the number of people per square mile.
 The website www.kff.org provided state stay-at-home order dates, median household income by state, and the distribution of each state’s population by age group.
-The variable SAHO_Response_Time was derived from this data by calculating the number of days between January 21 and the date each state’s stay at home order went into effect.
+The variable <i>SAHO_Response_Time</i> was derived from this data by calculating the number of days between January 21 and the date each state’s stay at home order went into effect.
 There were nine states that never issued stay-at-home orders, so these missing values were imputed with the date 07/24/2020.
-The variable Med_HHI_thousands was created by dividing the median household income in each state by 1,000.
+The variable <i>Med_HHI_thousands</i> was created by dividing the median household income in each state by 1,000.
 The variable Pct_65Plus was created by multiplying the value provided by kff.org by 100 so that the column contains a percentage instead of a ratio. </p>

 <p>Dealing with class imbalance was not applicable in this regression context as the dependent variables were both continuous numeric variables.
 Regarding outliers, New York and New Jersey were outliers in terms of their deaths per million people.
 However, it was decided to leave them in the final analysis because we wanted to assess the response from all 50 states.</p>